CubzDev/CubzDev/README.md

 #  《 CubzDev 》

  - 🔭 Currently working on: [Orion](https://github.com/CubzDev/Orion)
- - 🌱 Currently learning: Javascript, SQL
+ - 🌱 Currently learning: Express, React, SQL and Pug
  - 📫 How to reach me: [Twitter](https://twitter.com/OvereemGene) or E-mail: gene@overeem.be.
  - ⚡ Fun fact: I can play the guitar and produce music in my free time!
 <br>